kamitu-sm/ictlife/ec2_instance/readme.md

 https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups

-Store the pem key name and security group id inside a file that you will pass as the second arguement.
-Also you will to know the instance type and image id the instance will be based on.
-This information is available from the AWS site and you should note that the image id and instance type are strongly related and wrong choices migh lead to errors.
+Note the ec2 kep pair name and security group id.
+Also you will need to know the instance type and image id for the instance you intend to deploy.
+This information is available from the AWS site.
+The image id and instance type are related and its very easy to pick an image id that is not compatible with a specified instance type.

-Your Instance config file should be similar to the instance_config_sample.txt on this repository.
+This informatio will be fed to an Instance config file that should be similar to the instance_config_sample.txt on this repository.

 Step 6

 The script can now be used, For directions on how to use run

-aws-create-ec2 -h
+aws-create-ec2.sh -h

 or